What is Clinical Psychology Forum?

 How long does the whole process take?

-Timescales vary considerably but on average the whole process, from submission to publication, takes approximately nine to 12 months.
+Timescales vary considerably but on average the whole process, from submission to publication, takes approximately nine months.

-Delays have also sometimes been experienced due to unnotified changes of the contact author's employer or contact details.
+Delays have also sometimes been experienced due to unnotified changes of the contact author's employer or contact details, which is why we ask for a non-work email as well as a work one.

 Final publication also depends on the authors returning a completed copyright form.